CPAs: Your Small Business Clients Do Not Need to File Beneficial Ownership Information Reports

-Update Following March 1st Federal Ruling:
+Update Following March 1st Ruling:

 Last Updated 3/8/24: Since our initial blog published last week, a federal district court in Alabama ruled the Corporate Transparency Act unconstitutional.
 Continue reading for the latest details.